 South Anston is more rural than its neighbour, and has several working quarries at its heart.
 The blocks used in the re-building of the Houses of Parliament in the 1830s were mined here, and initially transported via the nearby Chesterfield Canal.

 Modern day Anston has a primary school, and a choice of secondary schools at nearby Dinnington, or alternately at Kiveton Park.
 Kiveton Park is also the location of the nearest railway station.
-Three bedroom houses in Anston start at around £120,000.
+Three bedroom houses in Anston start at a little under £150,000.

 Askern, a small farming village, became renowned for its waters in the 19th century.
 They were said to have healing properties.
 Local landowners soon saw a potential for profit, and a number of bathhouses were built.
 It wasn't long before the village had gained a reputation as a Spa, and the newly developed rail network enabled people from across the Pennines to come and sample the waters.
 Before long hotels and guesthouses lined Station Road and Moss Road, and Askern began to prosper as never before.
 The town's burgeoning popularity continued into the early 20th century, but the advent of war in Europe coupled with a rise in industrialisation in Derbyshire and South Yorkshire presaged a change in direction for Askern.

 The discovery of a rich seam of coal nearby led the good people of Askern to turn their attention to coal-mining, and their pit became a successful new source of income.
 The coal mine continued in production until the pit closures of the 1990s.
 Today Askern is best known for its local grey hound stadium.

 Modern day Askern has three bedroom houses from less than £100,000 (February 2021)